 Includes: lodging on Topsail Island (in air-conditioned, ocean view rooms), all meals, 24-hour same gender adult supervision, equipment and professional instruction for all activities.
 Also included: transportation (including pick-up and drop-off from Wilmington International Airport-ILM), Sea Turtle Hospital donation, camp t-shirt and group photo.
 Families are responsible for round trip airfare to ILM or transportation to Topsail Island.

-This morning marks the start of a new odyssey where your child will spend the week learning the fundamentals for becoming a true ocean adventurer.
+This morning marks the start of a new odyssey!
+Your child will spend the week learning the fundamentals for becoming a true ocean adventurer.
 From the crest of a wave to the muddy depths of the salt marsh, we’ll explore them all, learning many valuable lessons along the way.
 After breakfast, your camper will head straight to the beach for a lesson on reading ocean conditions and boogie boarding basics.
 Then, it’s nothing but catching waves in our first boogie boarding session.
-After lunch and a short re-charge time, we will head to the sound side of Topsail Island for a kayak session and eco-tour.
+After lunch and a short re-charge time, we will head to the sound side of North Topsail Beach for a kayak lesson and eco-tour.

-To keep the stoke flowing we’ll head back to the beach side to finish out the afternoon with another boogie boarding session.
+To keep the stoke flowing, we’ll head back to the Shack to finish out the afternoon with another boogie boarding session.
 Following dinner, we will dig into some marine science with a game about sea turtles.

-Your camper will begin the morning with breakfast, and then hop on a Stand Up Paddleboard for a paddle excursion.
-After paddleboarding, it is time to head to the Karen Beasley Sea Turtle Hospital.
+Your camper will begin the morning with breakfast, followed by some advanced boogie boarding techniques in the waves in front of our beach access.
+Then a quick rinse and it is time to head to the Karen Beasley Sea Turtle Hospital.
 Your camper will get to see real live sea turtles!
 From egg to hatchling to adult, turtles face many threats both on land and in the ocean.
-Your camper will become familiar with some of the obstacles they face while also seeing the positive impact humans can have,through the tireless work that the dedicated volunteers do at the hospital.
+Your camper will become familiar with some of the obstacles they face while also seeing the positive impact humans can have, through the tireless work that the dedicated volunteers do at the hospital.

-Tuesday afternoon it’s back to the beach for advanced boogie boarding.
-Building on the skills from our previous sessions, we will learn the concepts of wave dynamics, how to catch waves on your own, riding the line, and even tricks!
+Tuesday afternoon it’s back to the beach for advanced boogie boarding practice.
+Building on the skills from previous sessions, campers will learn the concepts of wave dynamics, how to catch waves without assistance, riding the line, and even tricks!
 Taking a break from the sun we will head back to our ocean view campus for a snack and camp activities.
 The day will be closed out with a camp-wide evening program.

 We’re half-way through our week of adventure.
-We will travel to Atlantic Beach, NC to spend the morning riding the best waves we can find.
-Developing proficiency on boogie boards will help us during our surf session, since our water stamina will continue to grow throughout the course of the week.
-Having boogie boarded along different beaches at different times, campers will get to see how both the tide and the position of the beach can change the formation of the waves.
-In addition to working on water skills, we’ll continue to develop our ocean knowledge with an interactive lesson on barrier islands.
+Today is our chance to apply all of the ocean skills we have learned.
+It is our first day of surfing!
+We will spend the morning with the professional instructors of WB Surf Camp learning to ride the best waves we can find.
+Having explored different beaches at different times, campers will understand how both the tide and the position of the beach can change the formation of the waves.
+In addition to working on surfing and water skills, we’ll continue to develop our ocean knowledge with an interactive lesson on barrier islands.

-After lunch on the beach we’ll head to the North Carolina Aquarium.
-Many campers have visited North Carolina Aquariums, but we’ll see one from a completely different perspective.
+After lunch on the beach, we’ll head to the North Carolina Aquarium.
+Many campers have visited North Carolina Aquariums, but we get to see one from a completely different perspective.
 We’ll be guided through a behind-the-scenes tour to see all the marine animals that are kept on display, as well as some areas that you don’t see on a typical aquarium visit.
-It may inspire your camper to want to be an aquarist.
-We will round out this day back on campus with a camp-wide Luau including fun games and food.
+Campers even get to feed the fish!
+It may even inspire your camper to become an aquarist.
+We will round out this day back on campus with a camp-wide dance party event.